-- 15 As technology has developed, data is now more readily available and in greater quality than it has ever previously been.
+As technology has developed, data is now more readily available and in greater quality than it has ever previously been.
 Inspired by Strahler (1952), coupling this quantitative revolution with a shift toward process-based understanding, morphodynamic research has expanded in both its breadth and depth (e.g. Rust, 1972; Fenton and Abbott, 1977; Desloges and Church, 1989; Abrahams et al., 1995; Wheaton et al., 2013; Hardy et al., 2016).
 However, there has been a concomitant fragmentation of research themes and an increased focus on isolated processes from one another as dataset sizes increase.
-For example, the - 20 study of sediment transport without consideration of reach scale morphodynamics (e.g. Wilcock, 1993; Ancey et al., 2006; Hassan et al., 2020) may not fully realise the feedbacks between sediment transport and channel morphologic units such as riffles, pools and bars that mediate morphodynamics (Schumm, 1977, 1985; Church, 2002; MacKenzie and Eaton, 2017; Dhont and Ancey, 2018; Booker and Eaton, 2020).
+For example, the study of sediment transport without consideration of reach scale morphodynamics (e.g. Wilcock, 1993; Ancey et al., 2006; Hassan et al., 2020) ignores the feedbacks between sediment transport and channel forms, such as riffles, pools and bars that influence morphodynamics (Schumm, 1977, 1985; Church, 2002; MacKenzie and Eaton, 2017; Dhont and Ancey, 2018; Booker and Eaton, 2020).
 The coupling between form and process is an intrinsic characteristic of fluvial systems (Ancey, 2020), and determines the suite of morphodynamic behaviours that can arise.
-Therefore the absence

-25 of large scale channel forms in most studies of sediment transport research makes the application of such studies to natural systems difficult.
+Therefore the absence of large scale channel forms in most studies of sediment transport research makes the application of such studies to natural systems difficult.

 A similar trend has emerged within riverine classification.
 From Strahler's call to arms emerged the first quantitative attempts at grouping channels according to their process domains (Leopold and Maddock, 1953; Lane, 1957).
-To date, many combinations of system-representing metrics have been employed in the differentiation of channel types (see Buffington and
+To date, many combinations of system-representing metrics have been employed in the differentiation of channel types (see Buffington and Montgomery, 2013).

-- 30 Montgomery, 2013).
 A major criticism of attempts to categorise channels in this manner is that they frequently do not explicitly consider process (Montgomery and Buffington, 1997).
-The hierarchical system of Rosgen (1994), for example, employs an organisation of channels by morphology for easier management and inference of behaviour using metrics derived from channel form such as fish habitat availability and flow resistance, and has seen widespread use in river management.
-The emergence of feedbacks between form and process, and the highly non-linear nature of sediment transport, renders such frameworks as - 35 difficult to justify when their focus is on the state of the channel rather than the processes actively shaping it.
+The hierarchical system of Rosgen (1994), for example, employs an organisation of channels by morphology for easier management and inference of behaviour using metrics derivative of channel form such as fish habitat and flow resistance.
+This style of classification is tremendously appealing within management contexts given its quick fieldwork component, easy-to-use framework and claims of wide applicability.
+The emergence of feedbacks between form and process, and the highly non-linear nature of sediment transport, renders such frameworks as difficult to justify when their focus is on the state of the channel rather than the processes actively shaping it.
 Indeed, it is the patterns of sediment transport and bed deformation that form the morphodynamics of a channel (Church and Ferguson, 2015), and thus provide the key to analysing the behaviour of fluvial systems.